seequent/properties/docs/content/examples.rst

     class UppercaseProp(properties.Property):
         """String property that is coerced to uppercase"""

-        info_text = 'a string, coerced to uppercase'
+        class_info = 'a string, coerced to uppercase'

         def validate(self, instance, value):
             """Check that input is a string and coerce to uppercase"""